What you need to know before starting your Drupal RFP

-After a vendor has been selected is the time when actual requirements are defined.
+Once a vendor has been selected, next comes the time when actual requirements are defined.
 This often results in a very different specification sheet than what was highlighted in the RFP.
-This is the result when stakeholders did not elaborate on existing problems and making the solutions the actual requirements, but rather went with what they liked the site to be.
+This situation can result when stakeholders did not elaborate enough on their existing problems and did not make the solutions match their actual requirements, but rather wrote down their dreams and aspirations for what they wished their site could be.
 So, take a few passes at requirement gathering with your stakeholders.
 Do multiple meetings that are a day or two apart in order to let the ideas settle in.
 The reasoning behind each requirement will determine if those need to be in the RFP or not.
 You need to be clear regarding what you need and want.
 If you don’t, the vendor will guesstimate all of it and accuracy goes down the drain.
 Another solution to this is to hire an external Drupal consultant that can help with the proper discovery of requirements.
-Although it is a CMS just like WordPress, Joomla, and Magento, there are subtle differences between them in actual application that tailoring your RFP for the specific platform will make a distinctive difference in the end.
+Although Drupal is a CMS, just like WordPress, Joomla, and Magento, there are subtle differences between them in actual application.
+Tailoring your RFP for the specific platform will make a distinctive difference in the end.
 Hiring an expert in Drupal to do your requirements consulting will go a long way into making the perfect RFP that will help your potential vendors to give accurate proposals.
 The input from the stakeholders that you gathered will help greatly in expediting this process.

 Structure the response to identify better vendors

-Vendors often have a standard way of responding to RFPs and it varies between them.
-This is because RFPs are their bread and butter; it determines actual business and they need to respond to a lot of them.
-This means that they will have a very standard way of doing it and it might come out as mechanical.
-By forcing the vendors to respond in a specific way to your RFP, you are weeding out those who treat their clients as numbers, sending out proposals as much as they can, from those who actually care about customer satisfaction and want to do a great job.
+Vendors often have a standard way of responding to RFPs and this varies between them.
+That is because RFPs are their bread and butter; it determines actual business and they need to respond to a lot of them.
+This means that they often will have a very standardized way of doing it and it might come out as mechanical.
+By forcing the vendors to respond in a specific way to your RFP, you are weeding out those who treat their clients as numbers, sending out proposals as often as they can, from those who actually care about customer satisfaction and want to do a great job.
 This is a simple way to remove the fluff vendors without spending so much time reviewing each proposal.

 Take into account data migration as part of the projected timeline